Kylie Minogue: 1993–1999: Kylie Minogue and Impossible Princess

 Acknowledging Minogue had attempted to escape the perceptions of her that had developed during her early career, she commented she was ready to "forget the painful criticism" and "accept the past, embrace it, use it".
 The music video for "Did It Again" paid homage to her earlier "incarnations".
 Retitled Kylie Minogue in the UK following the death of Diana, Princess of Wales, it became the lowest-selling album of her career.
 At the end of the year, a campaign by Virgin Radio stated, "We've done something to improve Minogue's records: we've banned them."
-The lead single "Some Kind of Bliss" failed to reach the top twenty in the UK, whereas "Did It Again" fared better, reaching the top fifteen in both the UK and Australia.
+The lead single "Some Kind of Bliss" failed to reach the top twenty in the UK, whereas "Did It Again" reached the top fifteen in both the UK and Australia.
 In Australia, the album was a success and spent 35 weeks on the album chart.
 After the album's release, she was dropped by Deconstruction in 1998.
 Her Intimate and Live tour in 1998 was extended due to demand.
 She gave several live performances in Australia, including the 1998 Sydney Gay and Lesbian Mardi Gras, and the opening ceremonies of Melbourne's Crown Casino, and Sydney's Fox Studios in 1999 (where she performed Marilyn Monroe's "Diamonds Are a Girl's Best Friend") as well as a Christmas concert in Dili, East Timor, in association with the United Nations Peace-Keeping Forces.
 She performed a duet with the English synth-pop duo Pet Shop Boys' on their Nightlife album and spent several months in Barbados performing in William Shakespeare's The Tempest.
 She then appeared in the film Sample People and recorded a cover version of Russell Morris's "The Real Thing" for the soundtrack.